davidwed/ultradefrag/src/lua5.1/Readme.txt

 RELEASE NOTES:

-1. Here is the source code of special version of Lua 5.1.
-With os.shellexec() call and other improvements for Win32 environment.
+Here are sources of a special version of Lua 5.1.
+With os.shellexec() call and a few other little improvements for Win32 environment.

-2. The *.build files are included to produce Lua modules for three processor
+The *.build files are included to produce Lua modules for three processor architectures (i386, amd64 and ia64) during the automatic UltraDefrag build process.
-architectures: i386, amd64 and ia64.

-3. Lua produced by Windows DDK isn't compatible with standard Lua package, because there are used __stdcall calling conventions instead of __cdecl.
+Note: Lua produced by Windows DDK isn't compatible with standard Lua package, because there are used __stdcall calling conventions instead of __cdecl.
 This is a well known DDK bug - it is not compatible with ANSI C Standard.
+Due to this reason, all the compiled binaries have the 'a' suffix in their names.
+We believe that it will prevent overwrite of standard Lua binaries if they are present on a target system.

-4. Since Lua 5.0, Lua is licensed under the terms of the MIT license reproduced below.
+Lua 5.1 is licensed under the terms of the MIT license reproduced below.

 Copyright © 1994-2007 Lua.org, PUC-Rio.